I use git on an everyday basis—it’s a powerful tool that supports

 will say:

-has only one commit between its head and the head of origin/master
+has only one commit between its head and the head of origin/master, it returns

 the above output.